Aging changes in the female reproductive system

 - Menopause symptoms such as hot flashes, moodiness, headaches, and trouble sleeping

-- Sex drive (libido) and sexual response may diminish
+- Lower sex drive (libido) and sexual response

-- Pubic muscles can lose tone resulting in the vagina, uterus, or urinary bladder falling out of position (prolapse)
+- Loss of tone in the pubic muscles, resulting in the vagina, uterus, or urinary bladder falling out of position (prolapse)

-Hormone therapy in the form of estrogen or progesterone alone or in combination may help menopause symptoms such as hot flashes or vaginal dryness and pain with intercourse.
+Hormone therapy with estrogen or progesterone, alone or in combination, may help menopause symptoms such as hot flashes or vaginal dryness and pain with intercourse.
 Hormone therapy has risks, so it is not for every woman.
-Discuss the risks and benefits of hormone therapy with your health care provider.
+Discuss the risks and benefits of hormone therapy with your provider.

 To help manage problems such as painful sexual intercourse, use a lubricant during sexual intercourse.
 Vaginal moisturizers are available without a prescription.
 These can help with vaginal and vulvar discomfort due to the drying and thinning of tissues.
 Applying topical estrogen inside the vagina may help thicken the vaginal tissues and increase moisture and sensitivity.
 Your provider can tell you if any of these measures is right for you.

 Getting regular exercise, eating healthy foods, and staying involved in activities with friends and loved ones can help the aging process go more smoothly.